Khan Salman1*, Singh Priti2, Zefenkey Zean3 and Salieva Rana4*

 2International Medical Faculty Osh State University, Osh, Kyrgyzstan

 3Lecturer, Department Pathological Analysis, Knowledge University, Erbil, Iraq

 4Lecturer, Department of Pulmonary, Osh state university, Osh, Kyrgyzstan

-*Corresponding Author: Khan Salman, Assistant Professor of Medical Microbiology and Immunology, Department of Pathological Analysis, Knowledge University, Erbil, Iraq.
+*Corresponding Author: Khan Salman, Associate Professor of Medical Microbiology and Immunology, Department of Pathological Analysis, Knowledge University, Erbil, Iraq.